juliustrip/Codeforreview/README.md

 ## Content of the repository
 * **automatedAnalysis.py** - This program contains a library of functions reading the raw data, extracting features, performing the machine learning treatment (training, evaluation), and storing the results.
 It automatically manages the feature reduction stepping process and can evaluate multiple sensor configurations, up to the maximum number of threads available.
+It also automatically manages evaluating performance of multiple window size from 1 second to 60 seconds with full sensor configuration full available features.
 * **FigurePanels.ipynb** - This Jupyter notebook contains functions and pieces of code for generating the figure panels showed in the manuscript.
 The output of **automatedAnalysis.py** are used as inputs.
 The generation of fig.9B panels used a different set of inputs, also provided in the data repository.

 ## Prerequisites